ngolodets/project2/README.md

 The user may add any (and as many as they desire) parks from the list pulled from the National Parks API.
 Additionally, the user may have many trips (note: the trips are categorized by state).
 Moreover, the user can view and edit all the potential trips -- they may delete the trip destination and/or delete the parks from a particular trip.

 ## Used in the Project:
-HTML, CSS, JavaScript, Postgress, external API, Heroku.
+JavaScript, HTMl/CSS, Postgres, Express.js, EJS, [external API](https://www.nps.gov/subjects/developer/api-documentation.htm), and Heroku.

 ## Planning Details
 ### Models: